Karni Mata: Cāraṇa Sagat

 Karni Mata worshipped Awad Mata who was an earlier incarnation of Hinglaj in 8-9th century.
 When Charans chart the genealogy of incarnate deities, they usually begin with Hinglaj Mata and continue the list with the names of Awad Mata and then Karni Mata.
 Each successive figure is believed to be an incarnation or avatar of the previous sagat.
-However, important to note that not all incarnate deities follow this genealogy and not all are considered to be forms of, nor linked to, any previously known sagat.
+However, it is important to note that not all incarnate deities follow this genealogy and not all are considered to be forms of, or linked to, any previously known sagat.